junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 10 (Roll no. 451). (text: CR H5449)
 - 2013-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 10 (Roll no. 451).(text: CR H5449)
 - 2013-09-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin without amendment.
+Without written report.
+- 2013-10-30 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin without amendment.
+Without written report.
+- 2013-10-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 231.